MKFirmware/MarlinKimbra/Documentation/Features.md

 ### Singlenozzle

 If have one hotend and more extruder define SINGLENOZZLE for unique temperature.
-* \// Uncomment below to enable SINGLENOZZLE (One Hotend)
+* \ Uncomment below to enable SINGLENOZZLE (One Hotend)
-* \//#define SINGLENOZZLE //This is used for singlenozzled multiple extrusion configuration
+* \#define SINGLENOZZLE //This is used for singlenozzled multiple extrusion configuration

 ### MKR4 System